gobwah/dougs-test-app/documentation/en/index.md

 ### [analysis.md](./analysis.md) ⭐

 **Main document** presenting the methodical approach to the problem, step by step.
-This document is intended for the recruiter to understand the thought process and technical choices made.

-**Content**:

-- Business problem understanding
-- Technical analysis and decomposition
-- Architecture and code structure
-- Detailed validation algorithm with **11 Mermaid diagrams**
+Contains detailed validation algorithm with **11 Mermaid diagrams**, technical choices, and algorithmic complexity analysis.
-- Justified design decisions
-- Tests and validation
-- Iterations and improvements
-- Results and compliance with requirements
-- Algorithmic complexity analysis

 **📊 Visualization**: This document contains Mermaid diagrams.
 See [install_mermaid.md](./install_mermaid.md) to learn how to visualize them.